harrika/classifier/README.md

 # AI Programming with Python Project

-This is the command line section of hte Immage classifier project
+This is the command line section of the Image classifier project
-It is mainlycomprises of three  files
+It is mainly comprises of three(3) main files

 base.py  - contains helper modules and functions
 predict.py - for predicting an image